Joe Affrunti

 Joe Affrunti (born August 1, 1981) is an American professional golfer.

+Professional career

-Affrunti turned professional in 2004.
+In 2004, Affrunti turned professional.
 He joined the Nationwide Tour in 2010, and earned his 2011 PGA Tour card by finishing 22nd on the money list, with two runner-up finishes.
 However, a shoulder injury prevented him from playing any events in his debut season beyond April.